singhsanket143/Ds-Algo-Notes/BST.md

 				node.data = max;

 				remove(node.left, node, true, max);
 			}
 		}
 ```

 **Q1- Print in Range**

+Print all the keys of tree in range k1 to k2. i.e. print all x such that k1<=x<=k2 and x is a key of given BST.
+Print all the keys in increasing order.

 ```java
 public void printInRange(int lower, int upper) {